Information for High School Students

 - Become familiar with each financial aid office's website.
 For Hampshire College, be sure to visit the pages related to applying for financial aid for new students and the eligibility pages.

 - If you have any questions, general or specific to your aid application, contact the financial aid office.
-We are here to help you with the financial aid process.
-For Hampshire College, please call us at 413.559.5484 or email us at firstname.lastname@example.org.
+We at Hampshire College are here to help you with the financial aid process at 413.559.5484 or email@example.com.